 After years of heavily mining rare earths, China started feeling the environmental effects of the operations (we’ll get back to this later).

-They raised the cost of rare earths, started to restrict exports to ensure their local manufacturing companies had first dibs and also used their supply as leverage when it came to diplomatic ties with other countries.
+They raised the cost of rare earths, started to restrict exports and used their supply as leverage when it came to diplomatic ties with other countries.

 In response, some industries found ways around using rare earths.
-Mining companies began reevaluating their rare earth prospects outside China, started learning to recycle the rare earths and developed more environmentally friendly mines.
+Mining companies started looking at possible rare earth mining opportunities outside China.
+They also learned to recycle rare earths and developed more environmentally friendly mines.

 You mentioned environmental effects?